 Defining situational awareness

-Situational awareness is knowing what is happening in your current environment in the context of place and time.
+Situational awareness is developed by gathering information (termed clues and cues) about what is happening in the environment around you (in the context of how time is passing).
+Then, understanding the meaning of that information.
 But it doesn’t end there.
 In part, situational awareness is formed by understanding what has happened previously (the things that led up to the current environment you experience) and being able to predict the future events before they unfold (those things that have not yet happened but are anticipated to happen – the outcomes of your actions or inactions).

 Clues and cues (a.k.a.
 Information)